-- What is the hypothesis?
+- What’s the hypothesis?
 Is it falsifiable?
-How is it being tested?

 - What are or should be the controls?